OneMadGypsy/pico-sd-card/README.md

 # pico-sd-card
-Python SD card script for Raspberry Pi Pico.
-This is fundamentally the same script from [here](https://github.com/micropython/micropython/blob/a1bc32d8a8fbb09bc04c2ca07b10475f7ddde8c3/drivers/sdcard/sdcard.py) with numerous syntax and functional changes applied.
+SD card scripts for Raspberry Pi Pico.
+This began as a polishing of the `sdcard.py` script from [here](https://github.com/micropython/micropython/blob/a1bc32d8a8fbb09bc04c2ca07b10475f7ddde8c3/drivers/sdcard/sdcard.py), but has been expanded to include ports of that script with numerous changes.

-### The Changes include:
+## The Original Changes Include:

 1) numerous unnecessary variables have been removed
 2) `while` loops have been replaced with `range` loops where possible